Trusted by 10,000+ Learners

 Should I go to an exam center, or is the exam online?

-Yes, it is an online exam.
+No, it is an online exam.
 You can take the exam from the comfort of your home or office.

 How long is the Certified Cloud-Native Security Expert certification valid?